Vyral/amy-smits/_posts/2019-08-27-whats-happening-this-labor-day-weekend.md

 {% include pullquote.html %}

 Copper Mountain’s Copper Country music festival is also on Saturday and Sunday.
 If you’re into jazz, Vail has a five-day jazz festival starting on August 30 and going until September 3.
-The Vail duck race is also that weekend and the largest rotary club fundraiser of the season.
+The Vail duck race is also that weekend and is the largest rotary club fundraiser of the season.

 To get our full calendar of upcoming events, visit it [here](https://www.thesmitsteam.com/event-calendar/){: target="_blank"} on our website.
 If you have any questions about any of these events or about real estate in the meantime, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.